Andrea Werhun: Personal life

 In 2019, Werhun sustained a concussion after a bicycle accident.
 She was scheduled to shoot the short film version of Modern Whore a month after the accident, but postponed her involvement until she had recovered.
 During that time she abstained from alcohol.
-Later she saw a neurologist to discuss her concussion and ongoing seizures, where she was diagnosed with epilepsy.
-Following her doctors advise, she quit drinking.
+She later saw a neurologist to discuss her concussion and ongoing seizures, where she was diagnosed with epilepsy.
+Following her doctor's advice, she quit drinking.

 Publications

 In addition to Werhun's book, she has also co-written a journal article.